Moray: History

+The only two districts from the pre-1975 county of Moray that were not included in the new Moray district were the burgh of Grantown-on-Spey and the surrounding Cromdale district, which went instead to the Badenoch and Strathspey district of the Highland region.
+This area had been a comparatively recent addition to the county, having been part of Inverness-shire until 1870.
+The eastern parts of Banffshire not included in the new Moray district went to the Banff and Buchan district.
+Moray District Council was a district-level authority, with regional-level functions provided by the Grampian Regional Council, based in Aberdeen.

+The districts and regions created in 1975 were abolished in 1996, under the Local Government etc. (Scotland) Act 1994 and replaced with single-tier council areas.
+The Moray district became one of the new council areas.

+The boundaries of the pre-1975 county of Moray are still used for some limited official purposes connected with land registration, being a registration county.
+The Moray lieutenancy area covers the parts of the pre-1975 county that are within the modern council area (being the pre-1975 county excluding Cromdale and Grantown-on-Spey).
+The Banffshire lieutenancy area covers the pre-1975 county, which therefore straddles the modern Moray and Aberdeenshire council areas.

 Politics

-The Moray Council currently has 26 members, elected using the single transferable vote in eight wards. the council is controlled by a minority SNP administration.

-Moray's boundaries coincide with those of the Moray constituency of the UK House of Commons.
-The current MP is Douglas Ross of the Conservative Party.
+Moray Council is based at the Council Offices in Elgin, formerly the offices of the old Moray and Nairn Joint County Council.

+Moray is represented in large part by the Moray West, Nairn and Strathspey constituency, and in small part by the Aberdeenshire North and Moray East constituency.
+The MP for the Moray West, Nairn and Strathspey constituency is Graham Leadbitter of the SNP, and the MP for the Aberdeenshire North and Moray East constituency is Seamus Logan of the SNP.

 For the Scottish Parliament, the majority of Moray is in the Moray constituency and the Highlands and Islands electoral region.
 The eastern corner of Moray (consisting of the Buckie ward and the eastern part of the Keith and Cullen ward) is instead in the Banffshire and Buchan Coast constituency and the North-East Scotland electoral region.

-In the 2014 Scottish independence referendum, Moray voted, 'No' by an above-average percentage of 57.6%.
-In the 2016 European Union membership referendum, Moray voted, 'Remain' by a 50.1% margin.
-It had the biggest percentage for, 'Leave' out of all the Scottish council areas and the narrowest margin of victory for either side anywhere in the UK.
+In the 2014 Scottish independence referendum, Moray voted 'No' by an above-average percentage of 57.6%.
+In the 2016 European Union membership referendum, Moray voted 'Remain' by a 50.1% margin.
+It had the biggest percentage for 'Leave' out of all the Scottish council areas and the narrowest margin of victory for either side anywhere in the UK.

-Towns and villages
+Settlements

 The large majority of Moray's population live in the northern part of the district; only one of its eight wards covers the glens to the south.
 Elgin is by far the largest town, being home to 25% of the population at the 2011 census.